protecode-sc/helm-chart/README.md

 # Black Duck Binary Analysis on Kubernetes

-You can deploy Black Duck Binary Analysis on a Kubernetes cluster either by using the synopsysctl CLI (command-line interface) or by using the Helm package manager.
+You can deploy Black Duck Binary Analysis on a Kubernetes cluster either by using the Helm package manager.

 ## Changes